hdmessaging/couchbase-mapping-python/doc/index.rst

 ============

 ``couchbase_mapping`` is Python package for mapping Couchbase_ documents to Python objects.
-It makes use of the official Couchbase Python client and adds a higher level interface on top of it.
+It makes use of the official `Couchbase Python client`_ and adds a higher level interface on top of it. ``couchbase_mapping`` is based on couchdb-python_ library.

 The package consists of the following main modules:

 * ``couchbase_mapping.mapping``: This module provides advanced mapping between